Mongolian shamanism

 Yellow shamanism defines a distinct form of shamanism practiced in Mongolia and Siberia.
 The term "yellow" in "Yellow Shamanism" is derived from "Yellow Buddhist"; more commonly known as Tibetan Buddhism, this style of Shamanism integrated elements of ritual practice and traditional Buddhist customs.
 The Gelukpa (or Geluk) school of Buddhism, otherwise known as "Yellow Hat," is one of four major schools (Nyingma, Kagyu, Sakya) established by the early 1400s in Tibetan Buddhism.
 Similar to the other Buddhist schools, Geluk combined the philosophy and cosmology of Mahayana Buddhism and incorporated distinctive qualities from the Vajrayana teachings to develop and cultivate its own traditions.
 The term Geluk means, "Order of excellence" or "Virtuous order" in the Tibetan language, which reflects the belief in the institution of the Tulku (incarnate lama) unique only to Tibetan Buddhism.
-Additionally, the color yellow is a significant color in Tibetan Buddhism, as it represents the color closest to daylight and symbolizes the humility Gautam Buddha displayed in choosing a color previously worn by criminals.
+Additionally, the color yellow is a significant color in Tibetan Buddhism, as it represents the color closest to daylight and symbolizes the humility Gautama Buddha displayed in choosing a color previously worn by criminals.
 Another distinctive quality of Tibetan Buddhism are the yellow pandita hats typically worn by monks.
 The term "yellow shamanism" also serves to distinguish it from a form of shamanism not influenced by Buddhism (according to its adherents), called black shamanism.

 Mongolian shamanism revolves around the worship of the "Tngri" (Ancestor spirits) and devotion to "Father sky" otherwise known as "Tenger" or "Qormusta Tengri" in Mongolian.
 In the Mongolian folk religion, Genghis Khan is considered one of the embodiments, if not the main embodiment, of the Tenger spirit.
 The Mausoleum of Genghis Khan in Ordos City, in Inner Mongolia, is an important center of this worship tradition.